 Many grocery stores offer promotional coupons each year to help push the sales of other popular holiday food items.
 Your local grocery store may well have such a promotion going on this year as well.
-Here are some national grocery stores that are running these promotional programs in 2016:
+Here are some national grocery stores that run promotional programs:

 Your local grocery store may also have deals advertised only in the physical store.
 Local chains of different national brands can often run independent deals and promotions.
 If you do not see any deals advertised, ask someone at customer service.
 They may know of upcoming deals closer to Thanksgiving.
 Additionally, you may want to check the Catalina Coupons.
 These are the coupons printed out at the machine next to the receipt machine at the grocery store (named after the most common brand of printing machine), and they often offer brand-specific discounts.